bablokb/circuitpython-vameter/README.md

 Hardware
 --------

-All components use I2C.
+All components use I2C except if you choose to use the SPI-display.
 Connect the respective SDA, SCL, Vcc and GND pins with the relevant pins of the MCU.
 Don't forget pullups, the builtin pullups of the MCU are usually too weak.